JPMorgan faces tough time restoring credibility: brokers

-JPMorgan Chase & Co (JPM.N), the biggest U.S. bank by assets, will be able to manage the $2 billion loss from a hedging program that backfired but analysts said it may take far longer to repair the damage to its credibility as a risk manager.
+JPMorgan Chase & Co, the biggest U.S. bank by assets, will be able to manage the $2 billion loss from a hedging program that backfired but analysts said it may take far longer to repair the damage to its credibility as a risk manager.

 JPMorgan shares were down 8 percent at $37.39 in premarket trading on Thursday, a day after it said its chief investment office had racked up big mark-to-market losses in its synthetic credit portfolio.